Daffy Duck: Origin (1937–1940)

-This early Daffy is less anthropomorphic and resembles a normal black duck.
-In fact, the only aspects of the character that have remained consistent through the years are his voice characterization by Mel Blanc; and his black feathers with a white neck ring.
+This early appearance of a yet unnamed Daffy is less anthropomorphic and resembles a normal black duck.
+In fact, the only aspects of the character that have remained consistent through the years are his voice characterization by Mel Blanc and his black feathers with a white neck ring.
 Blanc's characterization of Daffy once held the world record for the longest characterization of one animated character by their original actor: 52 years.

+According to Clampett, when Porky's Duck Hunt appeared in theaters the audience responded enthusiastically.
+As he recalled: "At that time, audiences weren't accustomed to seeing a cartoon character do these things.
+And so, when it hit the theaters it was an explosion.
+People would leave the theaters talking about this daffy duck."

+In his second appearance, Daffy Duck & Egghead (again directed by Avery, released on January 1, 1938) the duck character was officially given a name of "Daffy".
+Clampett recalled that the "Termite Terrace" team originally wanted to call the character "Dizzy Duck" after baseball player Dizzy Dean, but their producer Leon Schlesinger objected to it, saying: "No, you can't call him Dizzy – it sounds as if he's going to faint."
+The team named him "Daffy Duck" after Dizzy's brother Daffy Dean instead.

-The origin of Daffy's voice, with its lateral lisp, is a matter of some debate.
+The origin of Daffy's voice, with its lateral lisp, is a matter of some dispute.
 One often-repeated "official" story is that it was modeled after producer Leon Schlesinger's tendency to lisp.
 However, in Mel Blanc's autobiography, That's Not All Folks!, he contradicts that conventional belief, writing, "It seemed to me that such an extended mandible would hinder his speech, particularly on words containing an s sound.
 Thus 'despicable' became 'desth-picable.'"
 Daffy's slobbery, exaggerated lisp was developed over time, and it is barely noticeable in the early cartoons.